gdg-Hack-TechTitans/mobile_app/README.md

 # Event Manager

-## Introduction

-Challenge 01: Event Management Platform

-Your first challenge will be to reinvent event management by creating a comprehensive platform that serves as a true innovation hub.
-This platform is designed for a variety of competitive events, including hackathons and ideathons.
-Consider a world in which event tracking, submission, and judging are not just duties, but experiences.
-Break free from the usual and envisage a more intricate and individualized judgment system, pulling inspiration from Devpost while forging its own path.
-And that's not all, imagine this platform seamlessly integrating a dashboard that provides audiences with an overview of previous initiatives.
-It's time to transform the way we arrange and experience events!
+Welcome to Event Manager, the cutting-edge solution revolutionizing event management!

+In response to the challenges posed by traditional event coordination, we've developed a comprehensive platform that serves as an innovation hub for a wide range of competitive events, from hackathons to ideathons.
+Our platform redefines the very essence of event organization, transforming mundane tasks into engaging and immersive experiences.

+Gone are the days of generic event tracking, submission, and judging.
+We've broken free from convention, envisioning a more intricate and individualized judgment system inspired by industry leaders like Devpost, while carving our unique path forward.
+But that's just the beginning.

+Imagine seamlessly integrating a dashboard that not only streamlines event management but also offers audiences a captivating overview of past initiatives.
+With Event Manager, we're reshaping the way events are arranged and experienced, ushering in a new era of innovation and collaboration.

 ## Problem Statement